-Lewisohn Stadium: the story of New York's lost music venue
+From Gershwin to graffiti: the poignant story of New York's great lost music venue

 New York’s Lewisohn Stadium was one of America’s most important and popular classical music venues – until its demolition in 1973.
 Brian Wise tells its story

+This, though, isn't how the Lewisohn Stadium should be remembered.
 For nearly half a century, Lewisohn Stadium gave people from all walks of life the chance to hear names like violinist Fritz Kreisler, soprano Leontyne Price and clarinettist Benny Goodman for as little as 25 cents.
-It endured a pandemic, a world war, depression and suburban flight, while promoting a proud civic spirit.
+It endured a pandemic, a world war, Depression and suburban flight, while promoting a proud civic spirit.

 When did Lewisohn Stadium first open?